Mia-FGB/MARMOT/README.md

 This wrapper will:
 - Determine the number of barcodes from your config
 - Create and submit a SLURM job array with the correct range (e.g. `--array=01-88`)
-- Organize log files under `logs/<job_name>/`
+- Organise log files under `logs/<job_name>/`
+- Submit the `write_files.sh` script to run after all the barcodes are complete, will populate the summarised files

 ## Output Structure

 The pipeline generates the following output:
+- **A directory for each barcode**
+  - Containing result files
-- **A directory for each barcode** containing result files and output/error messages for the individual jobs.
+  - Log directory with output/error messages for the individual jobs.
+  - Created in the specified output directory
 - **A log directory** storing output/error messages for each submission batch job.
+  - Created where the job is submitted from
 - **Above the barcode directories:**
+  - In the specified output directory there are a number of summary files
-  - ` lcaparse_summary.txt`: Contains the Barcode, Read Count and % of reads assigned to each Taxa
+  - `lcaparse_summary.txt`: Contains the Barcode, Read Count and % of reads assigned to each Taxa
-  - Other summary statistics files.
+  - `lcaparse_perread.txt`:
+  - `percent_reads_retained_length_filter.txt`: Percentage of reads retained after the removal of reads below the length filter threshold
+  - `no_fail_reads.txt`: Number of fail reads per barcode from the nanopore sequeincing run
+    - Only created if fastq_fail directory is in the location input
+  - `genome_coverage_all.txt`
+  - `read_numbers.tsv`

+ ### Example Output Files for a Barcode Directory
+  Each barcode directory contains the following example files:

+  - **`02_barcode_percent_retained.txt`**: Percentage of reads retained after filtering.
+  - **`02_contig_stats_filtered_300.txt`**: Contig statistics for reads filtered to a minimum length of 300bp.
+  - **`02_read_no.tsv`**: Total pass reads before and after filtering
+  - **`02_mapped.paf`**: Mapped reads in Pairwise Alignment Format (PAF).

 ## Scripts Overview

+### `submit_with_config.sh`
+Creates a temporary script using the config file to submit `submit_batch_jobs.sh` with specified parameters.
+Also submits the `write_files.sh` script to run once all the barcodes are processed.

+#### **Inputs:**
+- Config file

 ### `submit_batch_jobs.sh`
 Runs `single_barcode_process.sh` for each barcode provided.

-#### **Inputs:**
-- Barcode numbers
-- Raw read location
-- Pre-filter length
-- Reference database
-- config

 #### **Outputs:**
 - Unzipped fastq file of all pass reads